immonex/kickstart/src/readme.txt

 * Added no-cache headers to REST API endpoints.
 * Improved security regarding XSS.
 * Updated dependencies.

-= 1.13.0 =
-* Release date: 2026-02-11
-* Reworked dynamic CSS and search components to achieve compatibility with plain permalink structures.
-* Improved automatic determination of search form result pages.
-* Added a shortcode attribute value for explicitely specifying the current page as destination for search results.
-* Fixed a minor search form bug (extended search not hideable once opened).
-* Updated dependencies (i.a. for less unused CSS/JS code in the WP backend).

 See changelog.txt for the complete version history.